• Skip to primary navigation

 Vegan Filipino Champorado

-This vegan Filipino Champorado is rich, creamy, and chocolatey, made from cocoa and sweet rice served with milk.
-A great dish for breakfast or for those late nights.
+This Vegan Filipino Champorado is extra rich, creamy, and chocolatey rice porridge, made from cocoa and sweet rice served with milk.
+A great dairy-free dish for breakfast or for those late night dinners.

 vegan chocolate champorado in a white bowl